Ohio Arrest Search

 If they do not meet the criteria for expungement, then they can petition to have their records sealed

 The Ohio Revised Code (ORC) 2953.31 governs expungements in Ohio.
 Arrestees who choose to petition the court to have their records sealed or expunged must pay the applicable filing fees, which range from $45 to $100.
-For persons filing against more than one county or city, then state law requires that each municipality be paid $30.
+For persons filing against more than one county or city, state law requires that each municipality be paid $30.
 Arrestees may charge these fees to a credit card if they so choose, but the total cannot exceed $150, and any amount in excess of that is nonrefundable.
 Arrestees filing for expungement must petition the court where the arrest occurred.

 If the expungement application is approved, the requestor will not necessarily be required to seal or expunge your records immediately.
 Arrestees who are granted an expungement will be required to wait at least one year before filing another petition for expungement.
 Arrestees with prior felony convictions may not apply.